Abstract background

 oneAgent is an AI analytics platform from oneLake GmbH, based in Dortmund, Germany.
 It focuses on mid-market companies in the DACH region (Germany, Austria, Switzerland) that want to query their business data using natural language — without a data warehouse and without six-figure annual budgets.

 The key differentiator from most other tools on this list: oneAgent connects via 550+ connectors directly to your existing systems.
 SAP, Shopware, WooCommerce, Salesforce, HubSpot, Datev, Google Analytics, PostgreSQL, MySQL, REST APIs — your data stays where it is.
 No migration required, no data warehouse needed.
+If you already run one, oneAgent connects to it directly as well — see oneAgent on your data warehouse.

 What additionally sets oneAgent apart is its deterministic AI layer.
 While most NLQ tools rely on probabilistic large language models (which occasionally hallucinate or round numbers), oneAgent automatically verifies every answer against the actual data.
 The result: verified answers, not estimates.